Working Scholarship Programme

 This type of reaction is exactly what the company hoped for when planning the initiative.
 Proven effectiveness on both a commercial and personal level is the ultimate goal.

-The next step is to transition all current Working Scholarship members into full web developer positions and bring in an increased number of applicants into the next program.
+The next step is to transition all current Working Scholarship members into full web developer positions and bring in an increased number of applicants into the next programme.
 They also plan to expand the initiative beyond its web development sector and give these opportunities to aspiring marketers, technicians and project managers.
 The goal is to have a Working Scholarship team in every department of the company.

 Want to Get Involved?

-Netmatters have also noticed that no other companies in the region have any programs like this, so they would like to reach beyond their own capabilities by encouraging others to partake in these initiatives, by showing them the overwhelming benefits they stand to gain.
+Netmatters have also noticed that no other companies in the region have any programmes like this, so they would like to reach beyond their own capabilities by encouraging others to partake in these initiatives, by showing them the overwhelming benefits they stand to gain.
 Particularly, as it’s such an amazing way of fostering a positive company culture, instilling values from the bottom up.

-Alone they may be able to support a small number of people, but feel that by pushing for industry-wide backing of Working Scholarship programs, there could be a much wider impact; leading the way in bridging the gap for the next generation of techies to succeed.
+Alone they may be able to support a small number of people, but feel that by pushing for industry-wide backing of Working Scholarship programmes, there could be a much wider impact; leading the way in bridging the gap for the next generation of techies to succeed.